nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 ### Connecting with the AWS Cloud
 How we can establish connectivity options to send data etc. Amazon provides us with a Virtual Private Cloud (VPC) to use for AWS resources.
-- Virtual Private Network (VPN)
+**Virtual Private Network (VPN)**
 - Creates an encrypted private network between my device and the resource I'm conencting to
 - AWS VPN service
-- AWS Direct Connect
+**AWS Direct Connect**
 - Directly, privately, and securely connect local network and AWS
 - "Shortest path" between local network and AWS, providing lower latency and reducing bandwidth costs
 - Bypassing public internet
-- Public Internet
+**Public Internet**
 - The default connection method for most daily use of internet
 - Data transferred is not secured, private, or encrypted
 - Utilize private and secure ways to access the AWS Cloud to keep resources secure

 ### Cloud Deployment Models
 Where our IT infrastructure resides:
-**Cloud deployment/cloud-native deployment**
+**Cloud Deployment/Cloud-Native Deployment**
 - All parts of IT infrastructure reside and run in the cloud
 - All applications/resources are migrated to or created in the cloud
 - Relies on the internet and cloud computing service providers for computational/IT requirements
 - Flexible and scalable in resources
 **Hybrid deployment**
-- IT infrastructure lives both in the cloud and in on-premises data centers
+- IT infrastructure lives both in the cloud and in on-prem data centers
-- Connects on-premises technology with cloud based resources
+- Connects on-prem technology with cloud based resources
 - Might be in the process of migrating over to the cloud
 - Allows organizations to extend/scale infrastructure in to the cloud while maintaining access to on-premises resources
 - Cloud deployment as a backup/disaster recovery solution